 Proper bathing routines are very important in maintaining skin hydration, decreasing infections, and preventing eczema (atopic dermatitis) outbreaks.
 Bathing, followed by moisturizer application, can increase skin hydration in people with eczema, while bathing without the use of moisturizer decreases skin hydration.

-Helpful Bathing Tips and Guidelines For Atopic Dermatitis
+Helpful Bathing Tips For Babies With Atopic Dermatitis

 - Bathe with luke-warm water (27-30oC) for no more than 15 minutes daily.

 - Cleanse skin gently and carefully to get rid of crusts and eliminate germs.

 - When bathing/showering, use hands to gently cleanse the skin.
 It is important to not scrub the skin with a washcloth, brush, or loofa as abrasions cause minor trauma to the skin’s protective barrier and can lead to more itching and inflammation.